Cardshifter/Cardshifter/Documentation/2- Card Library - Effects.md

 ####`cardName`

-Affects one or more _specific cards_, referencing their `card("hello")` name in the card library for a mod.
+Affects one or more _specific cards_, referencing their `card("")` name in the card library for a mod.

 Example: